jenstroeger/python-package-template/README.md

 - In addition and to **reset everything**, to restore a clean package to start over fresh: `make nuke`

 Please be careful when nuking your environment, and make sure you know what you’re doing.

-## Frequently asked questions

-- **Question**: Why don’t you use tools like [tox](https://github.com/tox-dev/tox) or [nox](https://github.com/theacodes/nox) to orchestrate testing?
-  **Answer**: We’ve removed `tox` based on a discussion in [issue #100](https://github.com/jenstroeger/python-package-template/issues/100) and [PR #102](https://github.com/jenstroeger/python-package-template/pull/102).
-In short: we want to run tests inside the development venv using `pytest`, and run more tests using an extensive test matrix using Github Actions.